Inca mythology: Basic beliefs

-Scholarly research demonstrates that Runa (Quechua speakers) belief systems were integrated with their view of the cosmos, especially in regard to the way that the Runa observed the motions of the Milky Way and the solar system as seen from Cusco, the capital of Tawantinsuyu whose name means "rock of the owl".
-From this perspective, their stories depict the movements of constellations cbeubfb, planets, and planetary formations, which are all connected to their agricultural cycles.
+Scholarly research demonstrates that Runa (Quechua speakers) belief systems were integrated with their view of the cosmos, especially in regard to the way that the Runa observed the motions of the Milky Way and the Solar System as seen from Cusco, the capital of Tawantinsuyu whose name means "rock of the owl".
+From this perspective, their stories depict the movements of constellations, planets, and planetary formations, which are all connected to their agricultural cycles.
 This was especially important for the Runa, as they relied on cyclical agricultural seasons, which were not only connected to annual cycles, but to a much wider cycle of time (every 800 years at a time).
 This way of keeping time was deployed in order to ensure the cultural transmission of key information, in spite of regime change or social catastrophes.

 After the Spanish conquest of Peru by Francisco Pizarro, colonial officials burned the records kept by the Runa.
 There is currently a theory put forward by Gary Urton that the quipus could have been a binary system capable of recording phonological or logographic data.
 Still, to date, all that is known is based on what was recorded by priests, from the iconography on Inca pottery and architecture, and from the myths and legends that have survived among the indigenous peoples of the Andes.

+Worldview

+The Andean people (and the Incas) had a dualistic view of the cosmos.
+They believed that the universe was made up of several worlds, each with its counterpart: